ARESxCyber/pwnkernel/helper_scripts/README.md

 **Note**: For some reason, the `ni` command is broken.
 You'll need to use `si` and `finish` to step out of function calls.

-Note that your external home directory will be mounted in `/home/ctf`, which is much easier than moving files in and out of the `fs` folder.
+Your external home directory will be mounted in `/home/ctf`, which allows you to access external files from within the emulator.

 ## Cross-compilation